2026 Pricing Data

 Does insurance cover hernia repair surgery?

 Hernia Repair Surgery is usually covered by insurance.
 Hernia repair is covered as medically necessary by most insurance plans.
-Always verify with your specific plan before scheduling.
+Pre-authorization letters from your insurer are the definitive source for your specific coverage.

 What's the cheapest state for hernia repair surgery?